 Each tier has its own design style which brakes the range into Basics, Essentials and Impressa which is the most premium of the three.

-We strategically made the design relatively understated so it was appropriate for its price-point and didn’t overpower the decor of the end-use environment.
+We strategically made the packaging redesign relatively understated so it was appropriate for its price-point and didn’t overpower the decor of the end-use environment.

-Since its launch, the redesigned Livi packaging has lifted the professionalism and perceived value of the range within the out of home sector, helping its sales in Australia.
+Since its launch, the packaging redesign for these Livi brands has lifted the professionalism and perceived value of each range within the out of home sector, helping its sales in Australia.